A brighter future starts with access to healthcare:

 Mission volunteers are responsible for their own airfare to and from Addis Ababa and pay WHFC a small donation to cover in-country travel, food, lodging and medical supplies for the hospital.
 The cost of each trip is approximately $5,000.
 Volunteers are responsible for obtaining a valid passport, any necessary immunizations, spending money and other related costs.

-We are gathering information on medical professionals interested in participating in our cause.
+Interested in participating?
 Individuals who want to join a future mission should complete the two-step application process as follows:

 - Mail a notarized copy of your license and other credentials to: